darssy/sharp-convert/README.md

 # Sharp Units
 ## Purpose - disclaimer
 The purpose of this library is to handle conversions between [units of measurement](https://en.wikipedia.org/wiki/Conversion_of_units) in an object oriented manner.
-Although I recognize the library is not complete, the intention of this library is neither to describe every know unit, nor describe all possible physics equations that involve units.
+Although I recognize the library is not complete, the intention is neither to describe every know unit, nor describe all possible physics equations that involve units.

 ## Introduction
 I realized the importance of an object oriented units conversion library while I was developing [DARSSY](http://darssy.com/).
 There I had to deal with nautical miles, feet, knots and feet per minute all at the same time.
 That was easy at first, but when the project scaled up, I was searching for bugs the root of which was units conversion.